 |Deploy to||PVS||MCS – Thin||MCS – Clone|

 Each technology uses different resources.
-PVS stream your image across the network, so you need to make sure that there is enough capacity on your network, and you do have any latency.
+PVS stream your image across the network, so you need to ensure there is enough capacity on your network and that you do have any latency.

 MCS uses storage, so here you need to pull enough IOPS from your storage solution.
 As mentioned earlier, if you have highly demanding workloads, you can always create full clones that you can spread across different storage pools.